-Whilst the Church Hall remains closed and there is no access to the kitchen or the toilets at all, Both the weekday and Sunday Mass has been restored at St Mary's.
+The Church Hall remains closed and there is no access to the kitchen or the toilets at all.

-At St Mary's, we have decided to offer three Masses for Sundays:
+At St Mary's, we offer three Masses for Sundays:

 The first Mass of Sunday is aimed at our Junior Church and is at 4.30pm on Saturday afternoons.